FlippingFlips/pingod-addons-docs/README.md

 ---
 ## Run docs local

-From the repository directory run the docs folder with [Hugo](https://gohugo.io/). `hugo server -w -s docs`
+From the repository directory run the docs folder with [Hugo](https://gohugo.io/).

 ```
 Environment: "development"